mattkelly/workshop-rs/src/intro/rustup_1.md

 # Rustup

-`rustup` manages versions of the complier and standard library.
+`rustup` manages versions of the compiler and standard library.

 ```sh
 $ rustup -h